Georginio Wijnaldum: Liverpool midfielder 'really proud' to see young black footballers being vocal about racism

 Wijnaldum, 29, has himself previously spoken out about racial injustice, insisting last year that he is prepared to walk off the pitch if abused during a match.

-Speaking to Sky Sports News, the Dutchman says seeing Sterling and Alexander-Arnold setting an example for anyone else afraid to talk fills him with pride.
+Speaking exclusively to Sky Sports, the Dutchman says seeing Sterling and Alexander-Arnold setting an example for anyone else afraid to talk fills him with pride.

 "I am really proud that they are vocal," Wijnaldum said.
 "When other people see that they are vocal they will also want to be.
 A lot of people feel like they do not have the voice to be vocal, they do not have the platform.
 Maybe they think they are not that important of a person.